 Textile mills are a key environmental hot spot within the textiles value chain.
 In 2016, Walmart launched its Mill Sustainability Program to help support suppliers and their mills in improving environmental-impact areas at textile mills.
 As part of this program, suppliers and mills baseline their performance using the Sustainable Apparel Coalition (SAC)’s widely accepted Higg Index Facility Environmental Module (FEM) and participate in expert-led workshops on practical steps to reduce costs and environmental impact through resource efficiency and process improvement.
 By collecting facility-level data, the Higg Index FEM provides benchmarking across seven areas of environmental assessment (including energy use and greenhouse gas emissions, water use, chemical management, waste management, and more) and lays the groundwork to set actionable goals and measure improvement in the future.
 Since the Mill Sustainability Program’s launch, participation has continued to expand, and Walmart is committed to keeping up the momentum.

-By 2022, Walmart U.S. stores will source apparel and home textile products only from suppliers working with textile mills that use the Sustainable Apparel Coalition’s Higg Index Facility Environmental Module (FEM) to measure and improve environmental performance.
+By 2022, Walmart U.S. stores will endeavor to source apparel and home textile products only from suppliers working with textile mills that use the Sustainable Apparel Coalition’s Higg Index Facility Environmental Module (FEM) to measure and help improve environmental performance.

-To achieve our goal, Walmart U.S. asks all private, proprietary, and national brand suppliers of apparel and soft home textile products to provide transparency to their textile mill operations, report 3rd party verified performance scores via SAC’s Higg Index FEM annually and establish plans for continuous improvement of environmental performance.
+To help achieve our goal, Walmart U.S. asks all private, proprietary, and national brand suppliers of apparel and soft home textile products to provide transparency to their textile mill operations, report and verify performance by completing a Higg FEM self-assessment annually with 3rd party verification every other year, and establish plans for continuous improvement of environmental performance.

-- Reporting & Verification: Walmart asks private, proprietary, and national brand suppliers to ensure all textile mills supplying fabrics for products sold in Walmart U.S. stores report 3rd party verified Higg Index FEM scores annually and share their results with Walmart through the SAC’s Higg Index FEM platform.
+Report & Verify Performance: Walmart asks private, proprietary, and national brand suppliers to ensure all textile mills supplying fabrics for products sold in Walmart U.S. stores complete a Higg FEM self-assessment annually, with 3rd party verification every other year, and share their scores with Walmart through the SAC’s Higg Index FEM platform.
 Suppliers can learn more about the SAC’s Verification Program for the Higg FEM here.

 Efforts to improve environmental performance at textile mills through Walmart’s Mills Sustainability Program are also well aligned with Project Gigaton – which is Walmart’s commitment to work with suppliers to reduce 1 billion metric tons of greenhouse gas emissions from our global supply chain by 2030.